oozsoy/oozsoy/README.md

 You can follow my physics research via: [inspire-hep](https://inspirehep.net/authors/1297330?ui-citation-summary=true)

 As per my interest in predicting things, I have been recently diving deep into Machine Learning (ML) Algorithms.
-A particular area I am that I am curios about in this context is analyzing time ordered data: time-series analysis and forecasting methods with classical learning algorithms (SARIMA,ETS), as well as more advanced methods such as Prophet and Deep Learning.
+A particular area that I am curios about in this context is analyzing and understanding time ordered data: time-series analysis and forecasting methods with classical learning algorithms (SARIMA,ETS), as well as more advanced methods such as Prophet and Deep Learning.
 I am currently focusing on problems related to financial time-series.
 In this direction:

 - 💻 I’m currently learning Financial Engineering methods in Python: Financial Analysis, Portfolio Optimization, CAPM and Algorithmic Trading methods.
 - 🔭 I’m currently working on a bidding strategy optimization project in the US power markets.